espway/espway/README.md

 * 10 kohm resistor
 * 680 kohm resistor

-See the `schematic` folder for the schematic.
+See the `schematic-old` folder for the schematic.
 It is drawn with [KiCad](http://kicad-pcb.org/) and there's a [rendered PDF](https://github.com/flannelhead/espway/raw/master/schematic/espway.pdf) in the repo.

+There's a new schematic in the works in `schematic` folder.
+It uses components from [kicad-ESP8266](https://github.com/jdunmire/kicad-ESP8266) by J. Dunmire, licensed under CC-BY-SA 4.0.
+The schematic is also licensed under CC-BY-SA 4.0.

 ## Developing the frontend
 The HTML/JS frontend uses [Webpack](https://webpack.github.io/) as the build system.
 You will need [NodeJS](https://nodejs.org/en/) and NPM (the package manager) to build the frontend pages.
 It does jobs like bundling the JavaScript modules together, minifying and transpiling the [ES2015](https://babeljs.io/learn-es2015/) code for older browsers, compiling [Riot tags](http://riotjs.com/), minifying/autoprefixing CSS etc.